|It’s the world and everything in it|

 Ruben Torres Guardia

 Ruben graduated from Warwick University in 2007 and has been teaching Economics since then.
 He is currently an examiner for AQA, OCR and a team leader for Edexcel.
 He is very interested in finding new ways of introducing e-learning when teaching Economics.
 He says the best day of the year for him is results day because it is so rewarding to see his students achieve their full potential during their examinations.
-Outside of work he enjoys football (a Chelsea supporter).
+Outside of work he enjoys football (although a Chelsea supporter).

 Graham graduated from Swansea University with a degree in Economics and started his teaching career in 1990 at Edmonton County.
 Since 2003, he has taught Economics and Business Studies A level in Essex schools.
 For Graham, the highlight of teaching is seeing students achieve at A level and go on to be a sucess in their lives.
 Specific highlights include working with a business class to organise a talent show to raise money for Children in Need and the Bank of England competition.